naanibabu/ogmen_ros_assignment/README.md

   - Teleoperate the robot using keyboard input (`teleop_twist_keyboard`).

 ## How to Use
-### 1. create the workspace
+### 1. Create workspace
-create a workspace folder name it as 'nanibabu_ws' copy 'src' folder from downloaded code inside 'nanibabu_ws'
+- create a workspace folder name it as 'nanibabu_ws'
+- copy 'src' folder from downloaded code inside 'nanibabu_ws'

 ### 2. Build the workspace
 Make sure you’ve sourced ROS 2 and you're inside your workspace: